brianspiering/quotes_from_others/README.md

 The remaining 10 percent of the code accounts for the other 90 percent of the development time."
 — Tom Cargill

-"Smart data structures and dumb code works a lot better than the other way around."
+"Smart data structures and dumb code work a lot better than the other way around."
 — Eric S. Raymond, The Cathedral and The Bazaar

 "Bad programmers worry about the code.